Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * Dark Souls II: N/A - In-Game Time: N/A _(To get the ball rolling, any time quicker than 7:00:00 is valid)_
 * Bloodborne: N/A - In-Game Time: N/A _(To get the ball rolling, any time quicker than 4:00:00 is valid)_
 * Dark Souls III: Decc (decc#0001) - In-Game Time: 1:34:54 _(Additional Info: Pre-TRC, up for grabs for first person below 2:10:00 for all bosses including Ringed City)_

-These are independent from SL1 Legend.
-See here for help and information on speedrunning.
+> These are 100% independent from legendary runs.
+Check [this link](http://speedsouls.com/Main_Page) for help and information on speedrunning.